Teen arrested after 2 car crashes, with police officer hurt

 BRENTWOOD, N.Y.
-(AP) - Authorities have arrested a teenager in connection to two car crashes, including one where a police officer was hit by a car.
+(AP) - Authorities have arrested a teenager in connection with two car crashes, including one that involved a police officer.

 Suffolk County police say in the first incident, an officer patrolling on foot around 11:15 p.m.
-Friday was hit by a dark colored vehicle on Peterson Street in Brentwood, New York.
+Friday was hit by a dark-colored vehicle on Peterson Street in Brentwood, New York.

 The driver fled and the officer was treated for non-life threatening injuries.

-Police say on Saturday, the teen was driving when his car hit another vehicle around 6:45 p.m.
+Police say the teen was driving when his car hit another vehicle Saturday around 6:45 p.m.

 The teen and two passengers fled the scene on foot, but were tracked by authorities and arrested.